 Whatever kind of pier you’re fishing, casting distance is usually less of an issue (due to the already deep water).
-This is a factor which attracts many anglers who are still learning to cast.
+This one of the reasons a pier is great for beginners – you’ll have a good chance of catching even while you’re still learning to cast.

 Two hook flapping rigs are a good choice from piers but it can pay to use size 1/0 or 2/0 hooks in a strong pattern.
 This size allows smaller fish to be caught but will still retain the strength to handle a larger fish if one takes the bait.